CEAT Ambernath plant receives five-star grading in British Safety Council Audit

-CEAT Specialty (division of CEAT Tyres) is proud to announce that it's Ambernath facility has received a Five Star rating in the Occupational Health and Safety Audit conducted by the British Safety Council
+CEAT Specialty (division of CEAT Tires) is proud to announce that it's Ambernath facility has received a Five Star rating in the Occupational Health and Safety Audit conducted by the British Safety Council

 MUMBAI, India, May 11, 2023 /PRNewswire/ -- The company's Ambernath plant underwent a comprehensive, quantified, and robust evaluation of its occupational health and safety policies, processes and practices.
 The audit process included documentation review, interviews with senior management, employees and other key stakeholders, together with sampling of operational activities.